Callumlharper/Lego-Website/README.md

 - Coding Standards
 Ensure that your code follows the existing style and conventions used in the repository.

-Indentation: Use [tabs/spaces] for indentation (specify the number of spaces/tabs used in your code).
+Indentation: Use [tabs/spaces] for indentation.

 Naming Conventions: Follow the established naming conventions for variables, functions, and classes.
-Refer to the [coding style guide](link to style guide, if applicable) for more details.
+Refer to the Github coding style guide (https://docs.github.com/en/contributing/style-guide-and-content-model/style-guide) for more details.

 Commenting: Include meaningful comments where necessary, explaining complex logic and providing context to your code.